elastique-gmbh/AM_I/README.md

 Mirror installations for visual self-observation

-Custom sound and light design
+Custom sound design with reactive Sound using Bitwig Studio

 Modular technical setup for deployment